NadeemDin/azure-database-migration172/README.md

 Furthermore, my project includes the automation and scheduling of backups to Azure storage, ensuring consistent protection and simplifying recovery processes.
 This strategic backup approach enhances data security and resilience, critical in maintaining the integrity of your database systems.

-Throughout this project, we'll cover essential aspects such as virtual machine setup, SQL Server installation, database creation, migration setup, validation, disaster recovery, geo-replication, failover procedures, and Microsoft Entra Directory integration.
-Each section contributes to a robust and comprehensive understanding of managing databases on Azure, equipping you with the skills necessary for efficient cloud-based data management.
+Throughout this project, I'll cover essential aspects such as virtual machine setup, SQL Server installation, database creation, migration setup, validation, disaster recovery, geo-replication, failover procedures, and Microsoft Entra Directory integration.
+Each section contributes to a robust and comprehensive understanding of managing databases on Azure; skills necessary for efficient cloud-based data management.

 ## Virtual Machine Setup